cristian9217/cristian9217/courses/CECS6010/readme.md

    * Right-to-left binary exponentiation: With this method, the exponentiation is calculated by looking at the exponent's bits from right to left.

-6. Apply Horspool's algorithm to search words: In the string search algorithm that effectively looks for a pattern in a text by calculating how much to shift the pattern upon a mismatch using a shift table.
+6. **Apply Horspool's algorithm to search words**: In the string search algorithm that effectively looks for a pattern in a text by calculating how much to shift the pattern upon a mismatch using a shift table.